darrenyatesau/DataLearner/README.md

 •	Associations – Apriori, FilteredAssociator, FPGrowth

 Training datasets must conform to the Weka ARFF or standard CSV file format (CSV requires header row, class attribute is last column and will be configured as nominal).

-<H3>Privacy Policy</H3>

-Pretty simply, really - DataLearner doesn't collect any data.
-(Google Play collects standard download analytics, but they do that for every app on Google Play.
-In other words, that's them, not us.)